freifunken/site-fffl/README.md

 ## Improve trust in source's integrity

+There are, as always, several grades of verification and you should decide, depending on your attacker model, which you want and/or need, and therefore ensure you will not be victim to a MITM-Attack.<br>
+Unfortunately, bootstrapping trust can be quite tricky.

 ### [`.gitconfig`](https://github.com/git/git/blob/master/Documentation/config.txt)
 Git is capable of making sure every object received during a transfer still matches its SHA-1 checksum and points to valid objects.
 It might **slow down** the operation, especially on large repositories!
 ```sh